seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part4-Adding-Auth-with-Clerk.md

 Check spam/junk folder first.
 Confirm you're testing against the correct email inbox.
 Clerk's development instance does rate-limit slightly — wait a minute and try "resend code" if the option appears.

-**`/dashboard` doesn't redirect when logged out — it just shows the page anyway** Confirm `middleware.ts` is located at `src/middleware.ts`, NOT `src/app/middleware.ts` — this is a common misplacement and Next.js will silently ignore it in the wrong location.
-Restart the dev server after moving/creating it.
+**`/dashboard` doesn't redirect when logged out — it just shows the page anyway** Confirm the file is located at exactly `src/proxy.ts`, NOT `src/app/proxy.ts` and NOT `src/middleware.ts` — this is a common misplacement/naming mix-up and Next.js will silently ignore a file in the wrong location or with the old name in some setups (though `middleware.ts` alone still works, mixing both is what causes real problems).
+Restart the dev server after creating or moving it.

 **`currentUser()` returns null even though you're logged in** Confirm the file is an `async` function (`export default async function DashboardPage()`) and that you used `await currentUser()`, not just `currentUser()`.